kokuwaio/helm-gradle-plugin/README.md

   * `HelmInitTask`: client only helm init, usually done only once
   * `HelmBuildTask`: render the expansions, build deps and package the chart
   * `HelmTestTask`: test the packaged chart
-    * executes `helm lint` with charts default values
+    * executes `helm lint` with default values
     * for each test:
-      * executes `helm lint` test values
+      * executes `helm lint` for test values
-      * executes `helm template` for test values
+      * executes `helm template` for test specific values
-      * runs assertions against render output
+      * runs any given assertions against rendered output
   * `HelmDeployTask`: uploads the packaged chart
 * preconfigures all tasks according to DSL (see below)